Connect Your iOS Device to FlashTrack and Start Recording

 Although the iOS platform offers high compatibility, here are some tips for FlashTrack users.

-Avoid Hot-Plugging: Hot-plugging is to disconnec the cable while the recording app is active.
+Avoid Hot-Plugging: Hot-plugging is to disconnect the cable while the recording app is active.
 This can cause audio error.
 If this occurs, we recommend restarting the applicationreconnecting FlashTrack, or restarting the device.

 Prevent CPU Overload: Overload can static-like sound shown in the linked video.
 While modern phones have increasing processing power and can handle multiple apps simultaneously, they are not specifically designed solely for pro audio processing.
-Therefore, minimize loadings from apps like WhatsApp, messenger, and social media while recording.
+Therefore.
+Close unnecessary background apps such as WhatsApp, messenger, and social media while recording.

 Capacitor Discharge: Due to capacitor characteristics, if FlashTrack is frequently plugged and unplugged in a short period, the microphone indicator light may turn red, and the screen may temporarily become unresponsive.
 In this case, simply unplug FlashTrack and let it sit for about 3 minutes for the capacitor to discharge naturally before resuming normal use.